KilianKegel/FatherlessAmerica/README.md

 Yet among social scientists who study fatherhood, the equivalency argument is quite popular.
-Alvin L. Schorr and Phyllis Moen, for example, seek to disprove the notion that contemporary father absence is “unique and deviant”: “There have, for hundreds of years, been single-parent families....
-Early death of the father combined with an extended span of childbearing has made the single-parent family fairly common in the twen tieth century.<sup>43</sup> As the historian Tamara K. Hareven put it in her testimony before a congressional committee concerned with family policy; “In fact, divorce now has a similar effect on family disruption that death once had.”<sup>44</sup>
+Alvin L. Schorr and Phyllis Moen, for example, seek to disprove the notion that contemporary father absence is "unique and deviant": "There have, for hundreds of years, been single-parent families....
+Early death of the father combined with an extended span of childbearing has made the single-parent family fairly common in the twen tieth century.<sup>43</sup> As the historian Tamara K. Hareven put it in her testimony before a congressional committee concerned with family policy; "In fact, divorce now has a similar effect on family disruption that death once had."<sup>44</sup>

 In *The Way We Never Were*, the historian Stephanie Coontz emphasizes the same point.
-To Coontz, people who worry about fatherlessness today are historically illiterate, afflicted by a mental disability called “nostalgia,” defined by Coontz as the tendency to believe in a past that never existed.
+To Coontz, people who worry about fatherlessness today are historically illiterate, afflicted by a mental disability called "nostalgia," defined by Coontz as the tendency to believe in a past that never existed.
-Coontz explains: “Even though marriages today are more likely to be interrupted by divorce than in former times, they are much less likely to be interrupted by death, so that about the same number of children spend their youth in single-parent households today as at the turn of the century, and far fewer live with neither parent.<sup>45</sup>
+Coontz explains: "Even though marriages today are more likely to be interrupted by divorce than in former times, they are much less likely to be interrupted by death, so that about the same number of children spend their youth in single-parent households today as at the turn of the century, and far fewer live with neither parent.<sup>45</sup>
 Leave aside the facts showing that fewer than 10 percent of all children lived in one-parent homes in 1900, compared with 27 percent in 1992.<sup>46</sup>
-Instead, focus on Coontz’s larger thesis; Parental death and parental abandonment are social equivalents.
+Instead, focus on Coontz's larger thesis; Parental death and parental abandonment are social equivalents.
 Before, we had one.
 Now we have the other.
 Same net result.

 This thesis, commonly asserted by scholars and widely repeated by journalists